Underground Service Conductors: NEC Article 230, Part IV

 - Backfill Material: The material used to backfill the trench must be free of large rocks or sharp objects that could damage the cable or raceway.
 Sand or fine earth is often used as the initial layer of backfill.

-- Sealing Raceways: Where a raceway enters a building from underground, it must be sealed to prevent moisture and gases from entering the building.
+- Sealing Raceways: Where a raceway enters a building from underground, it must be sealed to help prevent moisture and soil gases from entering the structure.

-- Warning Ribbon: For direct-buried conductors, an underground warning ribbon should be placed in the trench approximately 12 inches above the conductors to alert future excavators.
+- Warning Ribbon: For direct-buried conductors, an underground warning ribbon should be placed in the trench approximately 300 mm (12 in.) above the conductors to alert future excavators.

 Frequently Asked Questions (FAQ)